SciMed/style-guide/README.md

 * Structure Controller content **[in the following order](samples/controller.md)**:
 * Try to avoid adding non RESTful actions to a resource.
 * Storing anything in session is discouraged.
+(This can be a security risk unless done carefully.
+This also makes the browser part of the current state of the application, allowing things to get out of whack.
+For example keeping the current working record in the session causes problems if users try to use the application with more than one tab or window)
 * Keep controllers skeletal - they shouldn't contain business logic
 * Place non RESTful actions above RESTful actions in the controller.
 * Consider adding a resource if a controller has more than 2 non default actions [see example](samples/restful_controller.md)